carpentries/instructor-training/_episodes/03-expertise.md

 > ## Awareness Gaps  (Optional)
 >
-> 1. Is there anything you're learning how to do right now?
+> 1. Is there anything you are learning how to do right now?
 Can you identify
 > something that you still need to think about, but your teacher can do without
 > thinking about it?
 > 2. Think about the area of expertise you identified for yourself earlier.
 What could a